Snowmobiling Fact book: Economic Impact

 Annual expenditures on snowmobiling exceeds $22 million in Nova Scotia, according to a 2005 Economic Assessment report presented to the Nova Scotia Department of Tourism.

-The Lebanon Valley College of Pennsylvania, in cooperation with the Pennsylvania State Snowmobile Association conducted an updated economic impact study in 2000 showing the annual economic impact of snowmobiling of the Commonwealth of Pennsylvania to be approximately $161 million.
+Hardwood Resource Economies, in cooperation with the Pennsylvania State Snowmobile Association conducted an updated economic impact study in 2013 showing the annual economic impact of snowmobiling of the Commonwealth of Pennsylvania to be approximately $232 milliona 44% increase since the 2000 study.

 The Plymouth State University and the New Hampshire Snowmobile Association conducted a study in 2004 showing the economic impact of snowmobiling in the state of New Hampshire to be $1.2 billion annually.